Frederick Frelinghuysen (general)

-Frederick Frelinghuysen (April 13, 1753 – April 13, 1804) was an American lawyer, soldier, and senator from New Jersey.
+Frederick Frelinghuysen (April 13, 1753 – April 13, 1804) was a Founding Father of the United States, Patriot in the American Revolution, lawyer, soldier, and senator from New Jersey.
 A graduate of the College of New Jersey (now Princeton University), Frederick went on to become an officer during the American Revolutionary War.
 In addition, he served as a delegate to the Continental Congress.
 He was a United States senator from New Jersey from 1793 until 1796, and served as the United States Attorney for the District of New Jersey in 1801.

 Early life

-He was born at the Old Dutch Parsonage near Somerville in the Province of New Jersey to John Frelinghuysen (1727–1754) and Dinah Van Berg (1725–1807) of Amsterdam.
+He was born at the Old Dutch Parsonage near Somerville in the Province of New Jersey to John Frelinghuysen and Dinah Van Berg of Amsterdam.
 His father, John, was the son of the immigrant minister Theodorus Jacobus Frelinghuysen, the progenitor of the Frelinghuysen family in New Jersey.

 He graduated from the College of New Jersey (now Princeton University) in 1770, and was the sole instructor at Queen's College, New Brunswick (now Rutgers University) from 1771 to 1774.
 He studied law and was admitted to the bar in 1774, practicing law in Somerset County, New Jersey.